When can I petition to remove my name from the Nevada sex offender registry?

 There are two circumstances under which you may be entitled to early termination of your duty to register with the Nevada Sex Offender Registry:

-- You are a Tier I offender in Nevada who has registered for 10 consecutive years or more;1 or
+- You are a Tier I offender who has registered for 10 consecutive years or more;1 or

-- You are a Tier III offender in Nevada for an offense for which you were adjudicated delinquent as a juvenile and you have registered for 25 consecutive years or more.2
+- You are a Tier III offender for an offense for which you were adjudicated delinquent as a juvenile and you have registered for 25 consecutive years or more.2

-Tier II offenders in Nevada are not eligible for early termination.
+Tier II offenders are not eligible for early termination.
 They must remain on Nevada’s sex offender registry for at least 25 years.

 What are the requirements for early termination of my duty to register?